PhoenixTales/wiki.gothicarchive.org/characters.md

   - "scratch ass"
   - "scratch egg"
   - sleep in `OC_BED_01`

+## Sira
+- leader of the diggers in alpha 0.56
+- `Former ore smuggling gang leader`
+- `very muscular`
+- `Possession: LOTS of Ore - Manages the wealth of the mining community`
+- `would now be a Mercenary, but they didn't take him when they found out that he spoke orcish`
+  - _Mercenary_ refers here to _Old Camp Mercenaries_ (`SLD`)
+- the _Shadows_ are tried to recruit him, but `so far he has only accepted smaller orders` from them
+- `Behaves like a group leader.
+Represents his mining community.
+Protects team when they are threatened by Shadows or Mercenaries.
+Speaks out when arguments arise between the Diggers.`

 ## Stomp
 - in the final release known as `The Nameless One`